ansorokey/db-practice-raw-sql/Database-Foundations-Intro-To-Databases/notes.md

 The results of a query are a result set or record set.

 The data we manipulate for viewing in a select query does not do anything to the database.
 Its only for visualizing the data.

+## Limiting Rows
+in sqlserver, we can use the to reduce the number of records we get in a query.
+SELECT TOP(x)
+    *
+FROM schema.table

+THe top can be an integer on its own, or we can turn it into a percentage with the PERCENT keyword after.
+SELECT TOP(10) PERCENT
+    *
+FROM schema.table

+postgres uses limit like many others.